How Much Time Does It Take to Get a GST Number in India?

 • Exporters and importers

-Having a valid GST number allows you to collect tax from customers and claim input tax credit.
+With a valid GST number, you would be able to collect tax from customers and claim input tax credit.

 Position